griestopf/Fusee.Tutorial/Tutorial06/README.md

 in the same way we are interpolating normals: As part of the interpolation funcionality that handles every varying parameter passed from the vertex shader to the pixel shader.

 This way, any position on the surface has a texture coordinate attached to.
-Just imagne how every 3D-triangle of your geometry is mapped to a 2D-triangle in UV space.
+Just imagine how every 3D-triangle of your geometry is mapped to a 2D-triangle in UV space.

 ![A triangle mapped to 2D UV space](_images/TriangleInUv.png)